RamtinRassoli/drlnd-continuous-control/Report.md

 ### Actor-Critic Network Architecture
-The input the to the actor network is the state and the output is the action (so actor function µ(s|θ<sup>µ</sup>) specifies the current policy by _deterministically_ mapping states to a specific action).
+The input to the actor network is the state and the output is the action (so actor function µ(s|θ<sup>µ</sup>) specifies the current policy by _deterministically_ mapping states to a specific action).
 The critic Q(s, a) simply uses the Bellman equation as in Q-learning to learn the value of each state-action pair.

 <table>